skypager/skypager/src/features/google/README.md

 ### service

 Provides you with an arbitrary google API rest Client.
 Your account must have this API enabled for it to work.

+### createOAuthClient

+Creates an oauth2 client, capable of making calls on behalf of real google users instead of service account users.

+### createAuthClient

+Creates the server to server auth client that you need to pass to the google node.js sdks